 In this article:

-- When you inhale a pathogen or an irritant, your respiratory tract produces excessive amounts of mucus to stop the invader in its tracks, which ends up causing chest congestion.
+- When you inhale a pathogen or an irritant, your respiratory tract stops the invader by producing excessive amounts of mucus, causing chest congestion.

-- Certain self-care measures and home remedies like maintaining proper hygiene, consuming hot beverages, coughing regularly and a honey tonic may help relieve chest congestion.
+- Certain self-care measures and home remedies, such as maintaining proper hygiene, drinking hot beverages, coughing regularly, and consuming a honey tonic, may help relieve chest congestion.

 Chest congestion is a common symptom of influenza, bronchitis, and several other respiratory tract infections that trigger an overproduction of mucus.